 All contact lens wearers know they aren’t supposed to go rubbing their eyes, but most likely you’ve found some technique for when your eyes are a little itchy.
-Don’t do it while your wearing two pairs of lenses or you could end up with a scratched cornea.
+Don’t do it while you’re wearing two pairs of lenses or you could end up with a scratched cornea.

 Listen to your eyes

 If your eyes start to get uncomfortable, red, super dry or painful take out your lenses.
-I’m sure everyones been there with one pair of lenses where you’ve just ridden it out because it’s been inconvenient to take them out, but with two pairs you really need to pay attention to your eyes.
+I’m sure everyone’s been there with one pair of lenses where you’ve just ridden it out because it’s been inconvenient to take them out, but with two pairs you need to pay extra attention to your eyes.

 Clean your lenses

-Bacteria can get stuck between the two lenses so you really need to be on your lens cleaning game with them.
+Bacteria can get stuck between the two lenses so you need to be on your lens cleaning game with them.
 Don’t store both pairs together, and make sure you clean both pairs really well.

 Get regular checkups

 You should be doing this anyway, but if you’re not and haven’t had your eyes checked out for a while go book an appointment.
-If there’s any kind of damage to your eyes then you really don’t want to be messing around with things like stacking your lenses.
+If there’s any kind of damage to your eyes then you don’t want to be messing around with things like stacking your lenses.

 Clean your hands between lenses

-This may or may not be obvious, but if one of your lenses has some kind of bacteria in it, or one of your eyes has an infection, by not cleaning your hands between inserting lenses you’re spreading it onto the other lenses and other eye.
+This may or may not be obvious, but if one of your lenses has some kind of bacteria on it or one of your eyes has an infection, by not cleaning your hands between inserting lenses you’re spreading it onto the other lenses and other eye.
 Even if both the lenses are going in the same eye you should still clean your hands between them otherwise any bacteria is going to be wedged between the lenses for the rest of the day.

 Personally, despite initially thinking I might have found an amazing way to cheaply up my eyeballs wardrobe game, after reading through what I could find online and speaking to a few opticians I’m not convinced that it’s worth it.
 My eyes are -7.50 so I know what it’s like to not be able to see well and I wouldn’t want to do anything that could make it worse.